-Consequently, the most common cause of a check engine light coming on, is a loose gas cap.
+In fact, a loose gas cap, is actually the most common cause, of a check engine light coming on.

-Today’s gas cap features a ratcheting mechanism to ensure the right seal.
-This 1/8th turn design is there, to alert the driver that the cap is installed correctly.
-Because of this, if it doesn’t click, it is not on tight.
+So, today’s gas cap features, a ratcheting mechanism to ensure the right seal.
+This 1/8th turn design is there, to alert the driver, that the cap is installed correctly.
+So, if it doesn’t click, it is not on tight.

 Loose Gas Cap Warning Signs:

 So, struggling to tighten your gas cap, is a common sign, of a broken gas cap.
 Because, gas caps are made, so that they will click once, to indicate they are tightened.
 What if, you do not hear a clicking noise, despite tightening the cap as usual.
 In addition, you may hear a click.
 But, the cap pops back loose, you may need to replace your gas cap.

 Damage or wear and tear to the gas cap, may cause vapors from the gas tank to leak.
 Consequently, resulting in the inside of your vehicle, smelling like gasoline.